 End of an Era

-This display curated by Lotherton volunteers looks at the last members of the Gascoigne family who gave Lotherton to the city of Leeds.
-A selection of letters written by Lotherton’s last private owner, Sir Alvary Gascoigne, during his diplomatic career will be on display.
+End of and Era has been curated by Lotherton volunteers and looks at the last members of the Gascoigne family who gave Lotherton to the city of Leeds.
+A selection of letters written by Lotherton’s last private owner, Sir Alvary Gascoigne, during his diplomatic career are on display.
 They include a letter describing a private meeting Sir Alvary had with Winston Churchill in 1943.